PiggyArchive/PiggyAuth/README.md

 * Fix blindness & invisibility being given even if disabled
 * Progress Reports
 * Choose what events to block
+* Xbox bypass finally works!

 ###v2.0.0
-* Improved xbox bypass (Still not working though :expressionless:)
+* Improved xbox bypass
 * Config updater!
 * Emails now send!
 * Emails get sent for /changepassword, /forgotpassword, /resetpassword, or an attempt to get into your account.